 Often as scholars, we can perform all the data analysis we want, have our research published, and receive academic awards year long.
 But if we stop there, we risk sacrificing the true power in gaining such knowledge.
 Because I believe we shouldn’t allow classes taken or degrees earned to describe what we ultimately are.
 There is so much more to be done in our field not often affirmed by a label or our professional status.

 To encourage public involvement and lasting change, we must also be willing to actively invite others into our often intimidating worlds of environmental and conservation science.
 However, it is important that we do so in a relatable, gracious, and understandable way.

-As scholars, I believe that conflict resolution between humans and our environment will require more than reading research articles and preaching to others.
-We must also have the desire and determination to consider the thoughts, perceptions, and intricacies of the human populations of which we are dealing with.
-By using science, technology, creativity, and a caring heart, I believe we will be able to connect and inspire more communities to care for this planet’s species and resources.
+As scholars, I believe that conflict resolution between humans and our environment will require more than reading research articles and pointing out the facts.
+We must also have the desire and determination to consider the thoughts, perceptions, and intricacies of the human populations and communities of which we are trying to help.
+Because as much as it is our responsibility to know the science, it is just as much our responsibility to connect whole-heartedly with those who don’t.

-If we are going to create a world where coexistence between nature, wildlife, and humans exists – then we have to bring our research, knowledge, and “labels” to life.
-And I believe we all have a unique way of being able to do so simply by taking things one step further.
-But if we stop short in our box of academic achievements and titles – we will remain at the door of progress – watching through its windows as opportunities for engagement, problem solving, and human connectivity pass us by.
+Because I believe if we are going to create a world where coexistence between nature, wildlife, and humans exists – then we must bring our research, knowledge, and “labels” to life.
+And I believe that we all have a unique way of being able to do so based on our own individual gifts and personalities.